 The future of featured snippets

 It’s worth noting that featured snippets still seem to be evolving, as Google continue to experiment to see what works best.
-In late 2017, Thrive noticed several new trends, including:
+Thrive has noticed several new featured snippet trends ready for 2019, including:

 - Text from one site, image from another.
 If the page that provides the text for the featured snippet doesn’t feature a suitable image to accompany it, a relevant image from another site may be used instead.

-- Concatenating text.
+- Combining different texts.
 Initially, featured snippets seemed to be pulled verbatim from the page.
-However, we have started to see some concatenation.
+However, we have started to see some combination.
 For example, one featured snippet took the first sentence from the first three paragraphs on a page (omitting the rest of each paragraph), and pulled them together into a single answer.

 See the next blog in our SEO series: Why images and video are crucial for SEO